The C Interfaces:

 new link.

-and the name of the new link is new_link
+and the name of the new link is new_link, then

 is in the current file.